bigcat86/readme-generator/READMEnew.md

 ## Installation
 Install node.js, run code
 ## Usage
-Use this project to create a professional readme for all your projects
+Use this project to create a readme.md file for all projects.
 ## License
 [![License: MPL_2.0](https://img.shields.io/badge/License-MPL_2.0-blue.svg)]